DALE CLAUDE LAMPHERE THE ARTIST

 Direct observation of nature has always been the guiding force in Lamphere's work and often results in the biomimicry of structural patterns.
 In his monumental work there is a clear synergy of art, engineering, and sense of place.

-Lamphere's two most recent works, Dignity of Earth and Sky, a 50-foot 12-ton monument along the Missouri River in Chamberlain and the 300-foot by 80-foot, 60-ton Arc of Dreams spanning the Big Sioux River are excellent examples of the innovative use of materials and technologies combined with this interdisciplinary approach.
+Two of Lamphere's most recent works, Dignity of Earth and Sky, a 50-foot 12-ton monument along the Missouri River in Chamberlain and the 300-foot by 80-foot, 60-ton Arc of Dreams spanning the Big Sioux River are excellent examples of the innovative use of materials and technologies combined with this interdisciplinary approach.

-Lamphere was appointed to the South Dakota Arts Council by Governor Mickelson in 1989 and is current President of Arts South Dakota.
+Lamphere was appointed to the South Dakota Arts Council by Governor Mickelson in 1989 and is past President of Arts South Dakota.
 He has received the Anna Hyatt Huntington award from the Artists Professional League, the South Dakota Governor’s Award in the Arts, the Outstanding Creative Achievement Award from the South Dakota Art Museum, and was inducted into the South Dakota Hall of Fame in 1987.

 SOUTH DAKOTA ARTIST LAUREATE